-The good news is that for the majority of children and adults, they are completely safe to take.
+The good news is that for the majority of children, the various kid’s probiotic supplements are safe to give.
 So if you want to trial a probiotic for your child, it’s usually safe to do so.
 But before you buy a probiotic supplement, always check which probiotic strains are right for your child’s health condition.
-Talk to your healthcare professional or paediatric dietitian who understands probiotics if you are not sure.

 Probiotics foods for kids

 Before we dive into the health benefits of probiotics, let’s take a look at where you can find probiotics.
 Probiotics are packaged as supplements (powder, capsules, chewable tablets, drinks or pills).